The Dinner Game

-The Dinner Game (Le Dîner de Cons, /fr/; literally Dinner of Fools) is a 1998 French comedy film written and directed by Francis Veber, adapted from his play Le Dîner de Cons.
-It became that year's top-grossing French film at the French box office (second overall behind Titanic).
+The Dinner Game (Le Dîner de Cons, /fr/; literally the Dinner of Fools) is a 1998 French comedy film written and directed by Francis Veber, adapted from his play Le Dîner de Cons.
+It became that year's top-grossing French film at the French box office (second overall behind Titanic) and it has since frequently been described as a cult classic.